Australian Health Practitioner Regulation Agency - Restriction: Attend program of treatment

 We will not consider incomplete nominations.
 We will let you know if we require any further information to progress your nomination.

-If your practice location is not approved and published to the public register, you must not practice at that location.
+If your practice location is not approved and published to the Register of practitioners, you must not practice at that location.

-• You should notify your case officer using the contact details on your monitoring plan.
-We will remove your practice location from the public register.
+• You must notify your case officer in writing within 14 calendar days of the date that you stop practising at an approved practice location.
+Please contact your case officer or team via the contact details on your monitoring plan.
+We will remove your practice location from the Register of practitioners once notified.

 • If you have no other practice locations published, you must not recommence practising until you have had a new practice location approved.

 You should notify your case officer as soon as possible using the contact details on your monitoring plan.
-You will be required to nominate a new treating practitioner within 30 days of notice that your current treating practitioner is unavailable.
+You are required and must advise Ahpra within 3 calendar days of the change, and must complete and return a new treating practitioner nomination within 30 calendar days of becoming aware that your current treating practitioner is unavailable.

 The requirement to seek approval of a practice location, for the purpose of these restrictions, is intended to allow for closer scrutiny of the practice setting compared to other forms of action (such as, but not limited to, supervised practice).
 This helps to confirm if your practice location is suitable, can help you comply with your restrictions, and provide us with independent information so we can confirm you are practising safely.